-Use of tobacco, alcohol and controlled substances regarded as undesirable habits for middle school/senior high school students (grades 6-12) and includes possession, distribution, purchasing, selling, use or being under the influence of any of the above.
+Use of tobacco, alcohol and controlled substances regarded as undesirable habits for secondary students (grades 7-12) and includes possession, distribution, purchasing, selling, use or being under the influence of any of the above.
 Abstinence at all times is required for activity participants, which means twelve (12) months a year.
 A violation during summer vacation/non-scheduled school time will be on a referral basis to the athletic director.